grodansparadis/vscp-helper-lib/man/vscpworks.1.md

 # NAME

-vscpworks - VSCP toolbox software
+vscphelperlib - VSCP toolbox software

 # SYNOPSIS

-vscpworks
+vscphelperlib

 # DESCRIPTION

 VSCP general toolbox software for VSCP that runs on Linux and Windows.
 It has functionality to investigate events from remote devices, send events to remote devices, scan for remote devices, update firmware on remote devices and configure remote devices.

 **This software is deprecated**.
 It will not be updated.
-Instead a new tool is under development that will take over the role of vscpworks.
-While this tools is developed vscpworks will be maintained but no new functionality will be added.
+Instead a new tool is under development that will take over the role of vscphelperlib.
+While this tools is developed vscphelperlib will be maintained but no new functionality will be added.

-The manual for vscpworks is [here](https://grodansparadis.gitbooks.io/vscp-works/)
+The manual for vscphelperlib is [here](https://grodansparadis.gitbooks.io/vscp-works/)